 Renovations to the Visitor Centre include refurbishments to the building's covered entrance, atrium, bathrooms, function room and deck.
 Improvements also include important upgrades to the building exterior, power, fire and water services.

-Around the Visitor Centre, footpaths have been widened and modified to improved accessibility, and a new featured stone staircase has been installed.
+Around the Visitor centre footpaths have been widened and modified to improve accessibility and a sandstone staircase has been installed.

-A new rainforest collection of beautiful Tasmanian species has been planted at the northern end of the Visitor Centre, featuring several large soft tree ferns (Dicksonia antarctica).
+A new rainforest collection showcasing unique Tasmanian species has been planted at the northern end of the Visitor Centre, featuring a stunning display of large soft tree ferns (Dicksonia antarctica)

 Carriageway Upgrades

-The Carriageway is the main entrance road to the Gardens, lined with towering old trees and bordered by the iconic Heritage Arthur Wall.
+The Carriageway is the main entrance road to the Botanical Gardens, lined with towering conifers and bordered by the iconic Arthur wall (c1827).

-A dedicated footpath has been installed along the length of the Carriageway, so that visitors no longer need to share the road with vehicles.
+A dedicated footpath has been installed along the length of the Carriageway, to provide a safe pedestrian pathway to the entrance gates of the Botanical Gardens.

 A raised pedestrian crossing has been installed from Lower Domain Road to the footpath.
 The disabled parking spaces in the Carriageway have also been upgraded to improve safety and meet current standards.